1980–81 AEK Athens F.C. season: Overview

-AEK entered the decade, essentially closing one of its most successful historical periods, since this season was the last year of Loukas Barlos at the management of the team.
-The championship of this season was the second in a row professional football championship in Greece.
-The club did not play in the UEFA competitions this year, thus they played in the Balkans Cup instead.
+AEK entered the decade, essentially closing one of their most successful historical periods, since this season was the last year of Loukas Barlos at the management of the club.
+That was the second championship since the establishment of the professional football in Greece.
+AEK did not compete in any UEFA competitions this year and thus they played in the Balkans Cup instead.